ANOsman/k8s-fleet-tracking/README.md

 # k8s Fleetman

-**Rebuilt in 2023 to support native ARM64 containers**
+**Rebuilt in 2023**

-A new version of "Fleetman", my thrilling example microservice architecture.
+A new version of "fleetman-tracking", my thrilling example microservice architecture.

-Full course available at https://www.udemy.com/user/richard-chesterwood/